#71051: CMF Series 28 Animals Review

 Peacock Suit

-The Peacock opens the series with confidence.
+The Peacock start the series off as a great figure.
 The new printed hip-mounted tail piece is the star: detailed, colorful, and immediately readable as a peacock.
-The printing is intricate in a way that the Turkey Costume tail from Series 23 was not, and it shows.
+The printing is intricate.
 The three-part buildable sunflower accessory is a slight oddity.
 It does not feel as connected to the figure’s personality as the other accessories in this wave, but the figure itself is so visually striking that the sunflower barely registers as a complaint.
 Both faces work well.

 Cat Suit